npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

   - Output score should be 1 decimal point ✅
   - Include probability of outputs, with 2 decimal point ✅
   - formatting ✅
+  - remove ".ipynb_checkpoints" as a category on the mobile screen

 - Rename repo:  (food-classifier to ----> mobile-deep-learning-classifier) ✅
   - contains Expo source code